✨ Contributions

 • AutoSense Dataset - Sequence MR03

-🖼️ Scene Understanding Performance
+🖼️ IV.
+Scene Understanding Performance

 Below evaluations show the performance of vS-Graphs in terms of scene understanding.
 The results are presented in the form of reconstructed maps enriched with building components (i.e., walls and ground surfaces).
-These building components are later used to infer the structural elements of the environment (i.e., rooms and corridors).
+These building components are later used to infer the structural elements of the environment (i.e., rooms and floors).

 Detected / Real Precision Recall